MicheleRadici/Morkelyn-Udacity_LandingPage_Project/README.md

 To develop the navbar and make it responsive, the Bootstrap framework to version v4.4.1 was used.

 ## Navbar
 The Navbar is dynamically generated.
-The sections present in the index.html and any additional sections are loaded.
+The sections presented in the index.html and any additional sections are loaded.
 From these sections we proceed to fill the unordered list inside the nav and to dynamically insert the styles.

 ## Responsive